Archduchess Margaretha of Austria

-Archduchess Margaretha of Austria (Margaretha, Erzherzogin von Österreich-Toskana;(8 May 1894 – 21 January 1986) was a daughter of Archduke Leopold Salvator of Austria and Infanta Blanca of Spain.
-She was member of the Tuscan branch of the Imperial House of Habsburg, an Archduchess of Austria and Princess of Tuscany by birth.
-After the fall of the Austro-Hungarian Empire, she lived in exile, first in Barcelona and from the 1930s until the end of her life in Italy.
+Archduchess Margaretha of Austria (Margaretha, Erzherzogin von Österreich-Toskana;(8 May 1894 – 21 June 1986) was a daughter of Archduke Leopold Salvator of Austria and Infanta Blanca of Spain.
+She was member of the Tuscan branch of the Imperial House of Habsburg-Lorraine, an Archduchess of Austria and Princess of Tuscany by birth.
+After the dissolution of Austria-Hungary, she lived in exile, first in Barcelona and from the 1930s until the end of her life in Italy.
 In 1937, she married an Italian diplomat, Marchese Francesco Maria Taliani de Marchio.
 The couple, who had married in their forties, did not have children.

 Early life

 Archduchess Margaretha was born on 8 May 1894 at Lemberg, Galicia, (modern day Lviv, in western Ukraine), then part of the Austro-Hungarian Empire.
-She was the third among the ten children of Archduke Leopold Salvator of Austria and of his wife Infanta Blanca of Spain.
+She was the third among the ten children of Archduke Leopold Salvator of Austria and of his wife Princess Blanca of Bourbon.
 She was christened Margarita Raineria Maria Antonia Blanka Leopoldine Beatrix Anna Josephina.
 Called "Meg" within her family, she received the name Margarethe in honor of her maternal grandmother, Princess Margherita of Bourbon-Parma, who had died a year earlier.

 Archduchess Margaretha grew up in the last period of the Habsburg monarchy.
 She was raised with her many brothers and sisters in the various properties owned by her parents.
-While in Vienna, they lived at the Palais Toskana with Schloss Wilhelminenberg as their country state.
+While in Vienna, they lived at the Palais Toskana with Schloss Wilhelminenberg as their country estate.
 Vacations were spent in Italy where Infanta Blanca owned a rural property near Viareggio.
 Theirs was a multi-cultural household as Margaretha's paternal ancestors had reigned in Austria, Tuscany and the Kingdom of the Two Sicilies.
 Her maternal family had reigned in Spain, Parma, Modena, Portugal and France.